 All Caymanian students in one of the three Government high schools are provided with a free education up until the end of secondary school (Year 12).

 However, the Government, through the Scholarship Secretariat, have made certain financial/scholarship provisions available to families of Caymanian high school students who have qualified to enter a private institution to take A Levels, a BTEC Level 3 Extended course, AP or CAPE courses or the IB.
-Any students who leave one of the government high schools to enter a private school (or ICCI or UCCI) are given what is called ‘Dual-Entry’.
+Any student who leaves one of the government high schools to enter a private school (or ICCI or UCCI) is given what is called ‘Dual-Entry’.
 This simply means that these students are tracked through to the end of Year 12.